#

 - In SillyTavern's top bar, click Character Management at the far right

-- Select an existing character such as Aqua
+- Select an existing character such as Coding Sensei

-- In the text box at the bottom, write something to Aqua, then press Enter or click the feather button
+- In the text box at the bottom, write something to Coding Sensei, then press Enter or click the Send button

-If you did everything right, after a few seconds, Aqua should respond
+If you did everything right, after a few seconds, Coding Sensei should respond.

 #